What period should I set for the points expiration?

 Worsens customers’ experience

-If your expiration policy is not implemented properly, it can cause your customers to feel cheated.
-Loyalty programs should be built with both parties in mind.
-For a moment, try to put yourself in their shoes.
-Imagine that you received an email telling you that if you don't spend your points within the next month, they will disappear.
-That will probably make you a little angry.
+If your expiration policy is not well implemented, it might lead to your customers feeling cheated.
+Loyalty programs should be built with both parties’ interests in mind.
+Put yourself in their shoes for a moment.
+Imagine getting an email saying that if you don’t spend points in the next month your points will disappear.
+I bet that would piss you off a bit.

 How the ‘Points Expiration’ works in Growave?